-Here I sit at age 51 — my birthday is 2/1/61 for you trivia buffs at home — and one of life’s surprises is that I never grew up.
+Here I sit — getting long in the tooth, as the expression goes — and one of life’s surprises is that I never grew up.
 At least, not in the way I imagined I would.
-I’m bigger and older and (a little) fatter, sure.
+I’m bigger and older, sure.
+Not the skinny beanpole I used to be.
 Now I must carefully trim the hair that grows out of my nose and ears (no one had warned me about that!).
 But I still like peanut butter and jelly sandwiches.
 I find that I still care — deeply, foolishly, insanely — about the score of professional baseball games.
 I mean to say: I care the same way that I cared when I was ten years old.
 I used to think that we were supposed to “grow out” of those childish things, discard our younger selves like an old pair of jeans.
 But now I know that people don’t grow that way.
 I’m still that kid.
 I am the youngest of seven children.
 I was born during a snowstorm.
 I grew up in Wantagh, Long Island.
 I had four older brothers, two older sisters, and a perfectly satisfactory pair of parents whom I called “Mom” and “Dad.”
 When I was quite young, with everyone else off to school, I used to draw pictures and make homemade comic books that I sold to friends and neighbors.
 Was I dreaming of becoming an author?
 No, absolutely not.
 I fully intended to play baseball for the New York Mets.
 But I did enjoy making up stories, creating my own little worlds.
 In a way, I had my own publishing company, complete with door-to-door product distribution.
 When you think about it, I pretty much do the same thing today.
 I’m still making up stories.
 It’s my job.

 |Here’s all seven kids in my family: Neal, Bill, Barbara, Al, John, Jean, and me, as my mother still says, “the baby.”